 It has several hiking trails leading to beautiful locations on the Island.
 You can also enjoy an outdoor swimming bath.
 Apart from this, tennis courts and golf pitches are also on the island.

 There is no shortage of good hotels on Heligoland Island.
-You can stay in the hotel Aqua Marina if you want to stay in the center of the island.
+You can stay in the hotel Aqua Marina if you want to stay in the island’s center.

 Rugen is one of the largest islands in Germany, situated on the Pomeranian coast in the Baltic Sea.
 It has several resort towns and centers.
 If you want to spend some quality time in a seaside resort, Rugen is worth visiting.